-Wigs were used by both men and women.
+Wigs were used by both men and women in those days.
 In fact, it is sometimes stated that wigs for men were even more elaborate than those worn by women in ancient Egypt.
-Inside several tombs of royal families and noblemen wigs have been uncovered.
-In later periods of pharaonic history the wigs became bigger and higher.
+From several tombs of royal families and noblemen, wigs have been uncovered.
+In later periods of pharaonic history the wigs became bigger and more voluminous.
 They were even stuffed with fiber in order to create more volume in the hairstyle.
 More information on wigs can be found here.

 The images presented below show reliefs or painting of wigs being worn by women in the New Kingdom.
 What is important to notice is that the artist has attempted to show how the hairstyle became more transparent towards the lower parts of the wigs, below the shoulder.
 This is probably because the hair of the owner was always worn underneath these wigs and the women were never completely bald when wearing them.
 The wigs are worn to augment the hair, not to replace it.
 Just over the shoulders, the hair of the owner - often worn relatively short - ended and the thin layers of the wig augmented the hairstyle in a semi-transparent manner.
 You can also see this feature in Merit's wig.
 Other specific features of New Kingdom wigs are the two braids or strands framing the face, and the braids on the back of the wigs.